Imperial College Enterprise Fund II

 Offer closed

-As at 27 April 2022, the Imperial College Enterprise Fund II is now closed.
+As at 28 Jun 2024, Imperial College Enterprise Fund III is closed.

 Please see our other EIS offers that are currently open.

-In 1986, the university launched its own dedicated technology transfer office to provide investment support for its academic talent.
-Since then, hundreds of startups have been formed at Imperial College with more than 200 in the last five years alone, attracting close to £500 million in external capital and supporting the creation of over 1,300 new jobs.
+Since then, hundreds of startups have been formed at Imperial College.
+There are over 285 Imperial startups still active which over the last five years alone have attracted close to £500 million in external capital and supported the creation of over 1,300 new jobs.

-Imperial College partnered with spinout-specialist Parkwalk Advisors to launch its first dedicated EIS fund in 2020, raising over £2 million.
-Now, Imperial is launching its second fund for which Wealth Club has secured an exclusive allocation of £500k.
-Wealth Club is the only non-advised broker to offer this.
+Imperial College partnered with spinout specialist Parkwalk Advisors to launch its first dedicated EIS fund in 2020, and has since raised £3.5 million across two funds, investing £2.5 million in nine companies.
+Wealth Club is the only non-advised broker to offer the new Imperial College Enterprise Fund III.

 Important: The information on this website is for experienced investors.
 It is not advice nor a research or personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value, so you could get back less than you invest.